 Crash resistance.
-Tiara can be separated into disconnected components by the crash of even a single process.
+Observe that Tiara can be separated into disconnected components by the crash of even a single process.
 Tiara can be fortified against separation due to crashes in the following manner.
 At the bottom, each process maintains a crash-redundancy link to its right neighbor's neighbor.
 That is, the bottom level list becomes doubly connected.
 Thus, it can tolerate a single crash.
 The crash tolerance can be further improved by adding similar links to more distant processes.
-In an asynchronous model there is no reliable way to distinguish a crashed process from a slow one [23].
-Thus, to accomplish this, the processes need to be equipped with failure detectors [24,25].
+Since these links only span a fixed number of processes, their construction does not affect the asymptotic complexity of stabilization of Tiara.
+Note that in an asynchronous model there is no reliable way to distinguish a crashed process from a slow one [15].
+Thus, to accomplish this, the processes need to be equipped with failure detectors [9, 10].
 A failure detector alerts the process if its neighbor crashes.
 Then, Tiara stabilizes to a legitimate state corresponding to the system without the crashed process.

 Extension to ring.
-Tiara can be extended to a ring structure similar to Chord [9].
+Tiara can be extended to a ring structure similar to Chord [27].
 The idea is as follows.
 For b-Tiara, as well as for each level of s-Tiara, the lowest id-process needs to add a special wraparound link to the highest-id process.
 This wraparound link maintenance is carried out by the process without left neighbors.
 After b-Tiara and s-Tiara stabilize, the lowest-id process at each level is the only such process.
-The highest-id process at each level is the only process without right neighbors.
+Note that the highest-id process at each level is the only process without right neighbors.

 Once the process determines that it has no left neighbors it starts positioning the wraparound link.
 Essentially, the process continues to move the link to a right neighbor of the destination of the link.
 Note that this movement stops once the wraparound link reaches the highest-id process at that level.
 If the maintainer of the wraparound link determines that it has left neighbors, it destroys its wraparound link.
-Refer to a technical report [26] for a detailed description of this extension.
+Note that this link can be established in O(|N|) steps.
+Hence, the stabilization of the ring extension to Tiara is still linear.